Entering the European market for shea butter

 How is the end-market segmented?

 Europe has one of the largest markets for natural and organic cosmetics in the world.
 Consumers in Europe actively look for natural and organic products.
-The European natural and organic market is expected to grow at a healthy rate from 2020 to 2023, offering many opportunities for shea butter.
+The European natural and organic market is expected to grow at a healthy rate in the coming years, offering many opportunities for shea butter.

 As pointed out earlier, this study looks at the use of shea butter by the cosmetics industry.